Maseera-Patni-20/-OIBSIP/README.md

 **Tools:** Python, scikit-learn, pandas, matplotlib.
 **Note:** The Iris dataset can be downloaded from the `sklearn.datasets` library in Python.

-2. Unemployment Analysis
+### 2. Unemployment Analysis

-Description: In this project, I analyzed unemployment data from a specific dataset.
+**Description:** In this project, I analyzed unemployment data from a specific dataset.
 The objective was to uncover trends and patterns in the unemployment rate, employment estimates, and labor participation rate.
-Techniques Used: Data cleaning, statistical analysis, visualization, and interpretation of results.
+**Techniques Used:** Data cleaning, statistical analysis, visualization, and interpretation of results.
-Tools: Python, pandas, seaborn, matplotlib.
+**Tools:** Python, pandas, seaborn, matplotlib.

-3. Sales Analysis
+### 3. Sales Analysis

-Description: This project focuses on analyzing sales data to provide insights into sales performance, trends, and patterns.
+**Description:** This project focuses on analyzing sales data to provide insights into sales performance, trends, and patterns.
 The analysis helps in understanding the factors influencing sales and identifying opportunities for improvement.
-Techniques Used: Data aggregation, time series analysis, data visualization, and reporting.
+**Techniques Used:** Data aggregation, time series analysis, data visualization, and reporting.
-Tools: Python, pandas, matplotlib, seaborn.
+**Tools:** Python, pandas, matplotlib, seaborn.

-How to Use:
+## How to Use:

-Clone the repository.
+1. Clone the repository.
-Explore the projects and run the provided code.
+2. Explore the projects and run the provided code.
-Feel free to reach out if you have any questions or feedback!

 **Code Snippet to Load Iris Dataset:**
 ```python